 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us.

 |Travel costs *

 Students will be required to fund their own travel costs to and from their place of work, usually the Celtic Manor Resort.
-Second year students will also undertake a non-local work placement with Welsh Rarebits, and will be required to cover any travel costs arising as a result.

-Apply via UCAS if you are a UK/EU residing applicant, applying for year 1 of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
+Apply via UCAS if you are a UK residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

-Apply directly to the University if you live outside the UK/EU.
+Apply directly to the University if you live outside the UK.

 Graduates can expect to enter employment or graduate training schemes within the industry.
 The hospitality and hotel sector operates all over the world, so you can go as far as your ambition and your talents will take you.

 You’ll also graduate with key skills that employers in any sector will value, such as communication, reporting and presentations, as well as a significant amount of work experience on your CV.

 Our Careers and Employability Service